matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 addresses and phone numbers to build it.
 While there are only so many possible phone numbers, and thus it is relatively inexpensive to generate the hash value for each one, the address space of email addresses is much, much wider.
-If your email address is decently long and is not publicly known to attackers, it is unlikely that it would be included in a rainbow table.
+If your email address is not share a common mailserver, decently long or is not publicly known to attackers, it is unlikely that it would be included in a rainbow table.

 Thus the approach of hashing, while adding complexity to implementation and resource consumption of the client and identity server, does provide added